BAJAJ BROKING

 How Does QIP Work?

-SEBI sets the pricing guidelines.
-The floor price is calculated based on the average share price over the past two weeks.
-The company must set the price at or above this level.
+SEBI establishes guidelines.
+The floor price is determined by taking the average price of the shares over the previous two weeks.
+Companies are required to issue the shares at or over this price.

 Eligibility Criteria for QIP Participants